Sharath15eUR/Sriram/WIFI Training/module 1/Q 9/readme.md

 College Wi-Fi Backhaul:
 ----------------------

 My college uses a wired backhaul for internet connectivity.
 This setup ensures a stable and high-speed connection, typically relying on fiber optic or Ethernet-based infrastructure.
-Wired backhaul provides low latency, high reliability, and consistent network performance, making it well-suited for academic environments where uninterrupted connectivity is crucial for research, online learning, and administrative operations.
+Wired backhaul provides low latency, high reliability, and consistent network performance, making it well-suited for academic environments.

 ```